gabesalomon/AlbatrossPhillipinesLWR/README.md

 ### Purpose

 ----

-To examine the effect ethanol preservation shrinkage has on reported length-weight relationship and condition factor, and to establish a correction factor for each species.
+To report the length-weight relationship of select specimens collected during the USS Albatross' expedition to the Phillipines from 1907-1910, as well as a discussion on the effect ethanol preservation shrinkage has on reported length-weight relationship and condition factor, and to establish a correction factor for species certain species using fresh caught length and weight data.

 <br>